pcshen0828/roomies/README.md

 ## Future Features

+- Use guide for both renters and landlords
 - Online tool for renters to manage and split monthly utility fees
 - Rating system for users to filter unreliable renters / landlords
 - Living conventions for renters to co-edit (which can be downloaded as PDF files)